Taipei Zoo: History

 The Taipei Zoo was founded as Maruyama Zoo (圓山動物園, Maruyama Dōbutsuen) in 1914, when Taiwan was under Japanese rule, in Mt.
 Maruyama (modern-day Yuanshan) on the northern suburb of Taihoku (modern-day Taipei).
 It was originally a private zoological garden owned by a Japanese citizen, Mr. Oe.
 The Japanese government in Taiwan bought the property the following year and opened it as a public park.
 After World War II, the Republic of China (ROC) retreated to Taiwan and the ownership of the park was passed to the Taipei City Government of ROC.
 An Asian elephant named Lin Wang that served with the Chinese Expeditionary Force during the Second Sino-Japanese War (1937–1945) and later relocated to Taiwan with the Kuomintang forces was moved to the zoo, and lived out most of his life and was the most popular animal at the zoo, and the most famous animal in Taiwan until it received 2 pandas from China.
 Many adults and children alike affectionately called the bull elephant "Grandpa Lin Wang".
 Due to a need for expansion and for better conditions for the animals, the zoo was moved to its current site in Muzha on the southeastern suburb of Taipei City in 1986.
 It is, therefore, sometimes referred to as the "Muzha Zoo" to be distinguished from the former "Yuan-shan Zoo".
 The current site encloses 165 hectares, including 90 hectares open to the public.

 The zoo was badly hit during Typhoon Soudelor on 8 August 2015 which caused NT$10 million of loss with additional NT$4 million in reparation cost.
 The zoo opened again on 11 August 2015 while some parts of it were still kept closed.

 The zoo was awarded the Japanese Foreign Minister’s Commendation for their contributions to promotion of mutual understanding between Japan and Taiwan on December 1, 2020.

 Exhibitions

 Formosan Animal Area

-Located near the zoo entrance, the area features animals indigenous to Taiwan such as clouded leopards, Eurasian otters, Formosan black bears, Formosan rock macaques, Formosan sika deer, leopard cats, Taiwan serows, Taiwanese pangolins and wild boars.
+Located near the zoo entrance, this area features animals indigenous to Taiwan, such as clouded leopards, Eurasian otters, Formosan black bears, Formosan rock macaques, Formosan sika deer, leopard cats, Taiwan serows, Taiwanese pangolins and wild boar.